NUNOMENDES88/NetCore3AuthorizeFilters/README.md

 Reference: https://docs.microsoft.com/en-us/aspnet/core/security/authorization/simple?view=aspnetcore-3.1

 ###Role Authorization
-Role-based authorization checks are declarative—the developer embeds them within their code, against a controller or an action within a controller, specifying roles which the current user must be a member of to access the requested resource.

-For example, the following code limits access to any actions on the AdministrationController to users who are a member of the Administrator role:
+For this example, the following code limits access to the EmployeesController to users who are a member of the Role2 .

 ```csharp
         /// <summary>
         /// This method uses the Authorize to validate roles in claims